 Your gums will be sensitive during the first 24 hours after surgery and may start to bleed easily.
-Do NOT smoke, spit, rinse your mouth, brush your teeth or drink through a straw.
+Do NOT smoke, spit, rinse your mouth, brush your teeth the day of surgery or drink through a straw for 1 week.
 All of these activities can loosen the blood clots and start the bleeding again.